Babelvis/babelvis-k8s-cronjob-trigger/readme.md

 # Babelvis kubernetes cronjob trigger

-Simple application to trigger Cronjobs in Kubernetes as Job
+Simple "demo" application, This allows you to quickly start a Job within Kubernetes using a template from a CronJob.

 ## Techniques used